 Watch Miguel travel to the magical land of his ancestors in Coco.
 Photo courtesy of Disney Pixar

-On the Day of the Dead, a young boy, Miguel, gets transported into the Land of the Dead and meets up with his deceased relatives while learning a bit more about himself and some tightly-held family secrets.
+On the Day of the Dead, Miguel gets transported into the Land of the Dead and meets up with his deceased relatives while learning a bit more about himself and some tightly-held family secrets.
 This beautifully animated movie is a wonderful (and sometimes tear-jerking) tribute to teamwork and the powerful strength of family.

-Although not a movie, the tale of the Baudelaire orphans deserves a place on any Halloween movie list.
+Though it's also a movie, we prefer the TV series take on the tale of the Baudelaire orphans.
 A twisty story of family secrets and, yes, "unfortunate events," it's best viewed by tweens and up.

 Can the Super Monsters save their favorite holiday?
-Watch Super Monsters Save Halloween to find out!
 Photo courtesy of Netflix

-For the preschooler afraid of his own shadow, try the Netflix original series Super Monsters year-round.
-It follows preschool-age monsters as they attend school to learn all about the best ways to be monsters but in the least scary way possible.
-This year's Halloween special follows the mini monsters as they prepare for their favorite holiday and "best night of the year," including supporting a nervous buddy.
+For the preschooler afraid of his own shadow, try the Netflix original series Super Monsters.
+It follows preschool-age monsters as they attend school to learn all about the best ways to be monsters in the least scary way.
+This Halloween movie special followed the mini monsters as they prepare for their favorite holiday and "best night of the year," including supporting a nervous buddy.

 They may be creepy, kooky, mysterious, and spooky, but the Addams Family provides a touch of dark comedy that will appeal to the teens in your house.

 Catchy songs and spooky ghosts make this a perfect Halloween movie pick for the tween set.
 In the series Julie and the Phantoms, a teenage girl rediscovers her love and passion for music thanks to her ghost band, the Phantoms.